 Two Mile Brewing which opened in 2020, is the highest elevation brewery in the United States at an altitude of 10,152 feet!
 Another interesting fact, this brewery resides in a former gas station.
 When the weather permits, you can sit outside on the patio where the gas pumps used to be and take in the views, maybe play a round of corn hole.
 Two Mile also has snacks and sandwiches to enjoy with your beer.

-While not the primary brewing location, Casey Brewing & Blending Taproom is a short walk from Glenwood Canyon Brewpub and is a great spot to sample their amazing beers.
+Casey Brewing & Blending is a short walk from Glenwood Canyon Brewpub and is a great spot to sample their amazing beers.
 Casey Brewing and Blending focuses on barrel aged sour ales made with local Colorado ingredients.
 They also make a rotating selection of lagers, IPAs and stouts and were named the best new brewery in the world in 2015 by Rate Beer.
 Be sure to grab some of these special bottles to-go.

 It should only take a bit over an hour from Glenwood Springs to the beautiful town of Aspen.
 Aspen Brewing Company was founded in 2008 with one simple goal: make world-class beer, downstream from nobody.
-Aspen Tap is located just steps from Aspen Mountain, where guests can enjoy a beer, pizza, and a gorgeous view at their taproom.
+Aspen Brewing is located just steps from Aspen Mountain, where guests can enjoy a beer, pizza, and a gorgeous view at their taproom.
 As the only licensed brewery in Aspen, they provide an experience unlike any other in town.
 With beers to suit any palate—from creative, limited-edition IPAs to classic German-style pilsners, they have something for everyone.
-All of the brewing operations happen at the Aspen Brewing production facility, (near the airport) which is planning a major renovation to eventually add a taproom.

-In the town of Carbondale you will find Carbondale Beer Works, a friendly local brewpub serving small batch beers.
-If you happen to end up here on a Thursday, prepare for Whiskey Thursday where they feature two to four whiskeys for $5.00 each.
+Less than 20 minutes up the road, in the town of Carbondale, you will find Carbondale Beer Works, a friendly local brewpub serving small batch beers.
 If there’s space, have your food and beer out on the patio, which has a chill, garden vibe.

 On Sunday, you can visit the breweries in the Vail valley heading back East.